 The 78 square blocks that make up the New Orleans French Quarter are easily the heartbeat of the Crescent City.
-It’s the biggest tourist attraction in the state, and not just for its famous Bourbon Street.
+It’s the state’s biggest tourist attraction, not just for its famous Bourbon Street.
 The best restaurants in New Orleans French Quarter are some of the best restaurants in the state.

-There are 73 neighborhoods within New Orleans, and the French Quarter was the first, and subsequently the oldest neighborhood in New Orleans.
-The entire neighborhood was designated a National Historic Landmark and attracts folks from all walks of life every year.
+There are 73 neighborhoods within New Orleans, and the French Quarter was the first and, subsequently, the oldest neighborhood in New Orleans.
+The neighborhood was designated a National Historic Landmark and yearly attracts folks from all walks of life.

 Ok!
 Now let’s talk about some of the best restaurants in New Orleans’ French Quarter.